gc-proto/experimental/accessibility-accessibilite/accessibility-progress-report.md

 ## When to use

-Use this template when publishing your institution's annual accessibility progress repor.
+Use this template when publishing your institution's annual accessibility progress report.

 ## What to avoid

-Don't create more than one accessibility progress report per department or agency per year.
+Don't create more than one accessibility progress report per department or agency each year.